ascopes/protobuf-maven-plugin/README.md

 </plugin>
 ```

+> [!TIP]
-Any `*.proto` files that are discovered in project dependencies will be made available to `protoc`,
+> Any `*.proto` files that are discovered in project dependencies will be made available to `protoc`,
-so you can import them in exactly the same way you would with Java classes!
+> so you can import them in exactly the same way you would with Java classes!

 ### Other language support